dgsmith7/dataToTerrain3d/README.md

 It then queries the Open Elevation API (https://open-elevation.com) for elevation data for the "box".
 It then uses ThreeJS to build a 3d animation of the terrain for display in a canvas element.
 By the way - Phi = Latitude, Lambda = Longitude.

+I added a github pages deployment for this too.
+See the side menus on this repo.